aelvyr/ORPose/README.md

 ### Saving your changes

 To save your changes, you can click the save icon in the toolbar or press `Ctrl+S`.

+### Dark Mode

+To change the background to black, you can click on the moon icon on the top right.